Paramaribo, Suriname – May 13, 2013

 I am back in Paramaribo for one of my regional visits.
 Even though I am supposed to be here every other month, I have not been here since last December.
-My trip this past February was cancelled because I got sick.
-My trip last month was cancelled because we had to return home for a funeral.
+My trip this past February was canceled because I got sick.
+My visit last month was canceled because we had to return home for a funeral.

-I was at the Ogle airport early this morning to wait for my 08:30 flight.
+I was at the Ogle airport in Georgetown early this morning to wait for my 08:30 flight.
 The waiting area for the initial check-in is open-air.
 It is covered.
 So one is not bothered by the rain unless one considers the added humidity.
-One does not graduate too air conditioned comfort until being cleared by Immigration.
+One does not graduate to air-conditioned comfort until being cleared by Immigration.

-While sitting in the waiting room I saw a private Cessna Stationair 6II pull up.
-Two passengers were let out of the waiting area.
-They got in the Cessna and were off in a flash.
+While sitting in the waiting room, I saw a private Cessna Stationair pull up.
+Two passengers left the waiting area, got in the Cessna and were off in a flash.

-Sure enough, on two occasions, we flew through some very heavy rains.
+Sure enough, on two occasions, we flew through some extreme rains.
 We found ourselves in the clouds so we could see nothing outside.
-Looking forward to the windscreen, the rain was pelting hard.
+The rain was pelting hard as one looked forward through the windscreen.
 The rain streamed along the sides of the plane past the windows.
-During these instances it was quite noisy in the cabin.
-Surprisingly the turbulence were not bad.
-In fact, they were considerably less than what Leslie and I encountered on our recent trip back to Georgetown.
+During these instances, it was quite noisy in the cabin.
+Surprisingly the turbulence was not bad.
+They were considerably less than what Leslie and I encountered on our recent trip back to Georgetown.

-The landing was made in the rain without incident.
-We were met plane-side by attendants with umbrellas.
-Since I sat at the rear near the door I was first off the plane.
-I breezed through Immigration.
-I was met by the General Services Officer.
+The landing in the rain was without incident.
+We were met at the plane-side by attendants with umbrellas.
+Since I sat at the rear near the door, I was first off the plane.
+I breezed through Immigration and met the General Services Officer in the small airport.

 The GSO and I drove to the new Embassy compound property.
-We drove around the property because it was raining so hard.
+We drove around the land because it was raining so hard.

 For lunch, we stopped at Burger King.
 It was wonderful!
 We spent quite a bit of time there discussing numerous job issues.